IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

               +--test--+--scala--"YOUR_TEST_CODES.scala"

 ```
 This is **strict constraint** by SBT, all chisel codes should belong to this directory structure.
-If you do not take this directory structure, you will meet **ClassNotFound** error, SBT could not find root file.
+If you do not take this directory structure, you will meet **ClassNotFound** error, SBT could not find a root directory.

 ## Compilation

 At the compilation, SBT checks directory structure, and so, you do not need to specify which file(s) should be compiled.
 SBT traces a  *class-dependency* from top-class as a root.
-This means that you need to specify *root class*.
+This means that you need to specify a *root class*.

 ### Before Your Compilation